SimonWaldherr/disTime.js/readme.md

 #disTime.js

-converts UNIX-Timestamps to strings like " 5 days ago " in four languages (en, de, it, es)
+converts UNIX-Timestamps to strings like " 5 days ago " in six languages (en, de, it, es, fr, pt)

 ##about